NxPKG/khulnasoft-docs/content/dns/zone-setups/reference/dns-quick-scan.md

 ## Limitations

-Since the DNS records quick scan is based on this predefined list of commonly used record types and names, and is not tailored to the specific zone you are adding to Cloudflare, there can be cases where not all records are picked up.
+Since the DNS records quick scan is based on this predefined list of commonly used record types and names, and is not tailored to the specific zone you are adding to Khulnasoft, there can be cases where not all records are picked up.

-For example, if you have very specific hostnames - such as `my-store1900.example.com` instead of `store.example.com` - or if you have set up a [DKIM record](https://www.cloudflare.com/learning/dns/dns-records/dns-dkim-record/) that uses a more custom name - `this._domainkey` instead of `default._domainkey` - it is expected that the scan will not find the specific DNS records.
+For example, if you have very specific hostnames - such as `my-store1900.example.com` instead of `store.example.com` - or if you have set up a [DKIM record](https://www.Khulnasoft.com/learning/dns/dns-records/dns-dkim-record/) that uses a more custom name - `this._domainkey` instead of `default._domainkey` - it is expected that the scan will not find the specific DNS records.

 {{<Aside type="warning" header="Important">}}